Break-even: In economics

 A simplified cash flow model shows the payback period as the time from the project completion to the breakeven.

 In economics and business, specifically cost accounting, the break-even point (BEP) is the point at which cost or expenses and revenue are equal: there is no net loss or gain, and one has "broken even".
 A profit or loss has not been made, although opportunity costs have been "paid" and capital has received the risk-adjusted, expected return.
 In other words, it is the point at which the total revenue of a business exceeds its total costs, and the business begins to create wealth instead of consuming it.
 It is shown graphically as the point where the total revenue and total cost curves meet.
 In the linear case the break-even point is equal to the fixed costs divided by the contribution margin per unit.

-The break-even point is achieved when the generated profits match the total costs accumulated until the date of profit generation.
-Establishing the break-even point helps businesses in setting plans for the levels of production it needs to maintain to be profitable.
+The break-even point is achieved when the generated profits match the total costs accumulated up to the date of profit generation.
+Establishing the break-even point helps businesses set plans for the levels of production they need to maintain to remain profitable.